daormar/debasher/doc/design_doc_resident.md

   which opens the delivery-semantics question (at least once, and idempotence of `process_data`).
 - The symmetric ambiguity on the writer side: a reader that closed on purpose versus one that died.

-**Related consequence, not urgent:** an input port closed with `CLOSE` will never send a marker again, so a barrier round could count it as already arrived instead of waiting for a peer that finished.
+**Related consequence, done in step 4.4:** an input port closed with `CLOSE` will never send a marker again, so a barrier round does not wait for it (point 3).

 **Supervisor:** does not need `CLOSE`.
 Its channels keep using the node's `.finished` file, since `CLOSE` does not prove the node succeeded, and a node that closed and then failed must still be heard